 Start reading Le Monde in France.
 Start reading newspapers and stuff to familiarize yourself with what’s actually happening beyond Australia.
 I don’t read Australian newspapers anymore.
 I do read the South China Morning Post here in Hong Kong.
 I’m a big reader of Al Jazeera.

-And you can just read them.
-And you can find out what’s happening.
+You can just read them, and you can find out what’s happening.
 And you could quite easily start to find there’s gaps in the market and there’s gaps in the market there.

 That’s if you’re really wanting to start today, that’s I’d sort of do it and how he’s made a way into it.
 Then, we can talk about all the fun stuff, you know.
 Getting yourself a second residency, giving yourself second passports, structuring yourself overseas, taking control of your pension, self insuring, creating your own medical funds.
 The list is really, really endless.

 And creating a legacy is a big thing around most sovereign people.
 Most sovereign people want to create a legacy, whether that is if they’re – they want to give to a charity.
 I’ve got some clients that have basically spend half their year doing charitable work.
 The rest of the year they focus on their business, they really narrow down what’s happening, and then they give back and put back in the side if for the other half of the year.